occupational pension benefit

 • Security and return opportunities of the capital investment.

-Request an individual risk analysis now: Have your insurance situation checked free of charge and receive specific optimisation suggestions.
+Request an individual risk analysis now: Have your insurance situation reviewed free of charge and receive concrete suggestions for improvement.

 FAQ

-In the case of a direct commitment (pension commitment), the employer undertakes to pay the benefits directly from the company's own assets.
-In the case of a direct insurance policy, the employer takes out a life or pension insurance on the employee's life with an external insurance company.
+In the case of a direct commitment (pension commitment), the employer undertakes to pay the retirement benefits directly from the company's own assets.
+In the case of a direct insurance policy, the employer takes out a life or pension insurance policy on the employee's life with an external insurance company.

-Early termination and payout are generally not intended and often come with disadvantages, such as the loss of subsidies or tax consequences.
-The conditions depend on the specific contract and implementation method.
-An <a href="/blog/betriebliche-altersvorsorge-kundigen-und-auszahlen">early payout</a> is only possible within strict limits.
+An early cancellation and payout is generally not provided for and often comes with disadvantages, such as the loss of grants or tax consequences.
+The conditions depend on the specific contract and implementation route.
+An early payout is only possible within narrow limits.

 Subscribe to our newsletter